- Associate Professor of Applied Mathematics

 - C. Akcora, M.F.
 Dixon, Y. Gel and M. Kantarcioglu, Blockchain Analytics for Intraday Financial Risk Modeling, Digital Finance, Aug 2019.

 - C. Akcora, M.F.
-Dixon, Y. Gel and M. Kantarcioglu, Blockchain Data Analytics, to appear, IEEE Intelligent Informatics Bulletin, 2019.
+Dixon, Y. Gel and M. Kantarcioglu, Blockchain Data Analytics, IEEE Intelligent Informatics Bulletin, 2019.

 - C. Akcora, M.F.
 Dixon, Y. Gel, and M. Kantarcioglu.
-Bitcoin Risk Modeling With Blockchain Graphs.
-To appear in Economic Letters, 2018.
+Bitcoin Risk Modeling With Blockchain Graphs, Economic Letters, 2018.

 - M.F.
 Dixon, N. Polson, and V. Sokolov.
 Deep Learning for Spatial-Temporal Modeling: Dynamic Traffic Flows and High Frequency Trading.
 To appear in Applied Stochastic Models in Business and Industry, 2018.